KhalidSaifullahFuad/22222/README.md

 <h2 align="center"> Some Two's fact for Twos-Day </h2>

 - Today's date 22/2/22 is a plandromic number and also an ambigram.
 The only other date like this is 11/1/11.
+- 2 is the smallest, first, and only even prime number
 - 2 + 2 = 2 · 2 = 2<sup>2</sup>, this equation is only possible with 2.